Agave attenuata Salm-Dyck

 Agave attenuata is an evergreen, succulent perennial up to 5 feet (1.5 m) tall and up to 10 feet (3 m) wide.
-Individual rosettes may reach up to 4 feet (1.2 m) wide.
+Individual rosettes may reach up to 4 feet (1.2 m) in diameter.
 The wide, pale green leaves are pliable, ovate-acuminate, up to 28 inches (70 cm) long and up to 6 inches (15 cm) wide.
 The inflorescence is a dense raceme up to 10 feet (3 m) tall, with greenish-yellow flowers.

 How to Grow and Care

 Gardeners can plant Fox Tail Agave directly in the ground or in a container.
 Pots and planters are easy to move around gardens that have changing light conditions.
 When planting Agave in the ground, homeowners should choose an area that gets plenty of sunlight.

 Gardeners should make a hole about the same depth as the container Fox Tail Agave originally came in.
 This keeps from shocking the plant.
 Once it is in the ground, gardeners should pat fill dirt lightly around the plant and water it well.
 The same rules apply for containers or ground plots.

 Fox Tail Agave is a sturdy plant that tolerates both under and overwatering well.
 For optimal growth, Fox Tail Agave needs a thorough watering once a week during warm weather, particularly if it receives full sunlight.